Quaxis-Innovation/emotion__detection_keras/README.md

 # Latest changes.

+**Added fancy_rectangle.py.** Draw fancy rectangles and get that authentic look in your applications

 **Added realtime_emotion_plotting.py.** Everything that multi_label_probability.py does PLUS realtime plotting (with legend) of all emotions over time (t) in seconds and each emotion is plotted with its float(int) values (emotion_angry,emotion_happy, etc...)